SpencerGallardo/mysalarytracker/README.rst

 What deductions are you charged?
 (For example: $1 + 20%)

-Results:
+Results
+^^^^^^^

-Gross income: Entire sum of pay
+Gross income - Entire sum of pay

-Net income: Actual pay from check after deductions Total deductions: Total sum of deductions
+Net income - Actual pay from check after deductions

-How many hours did you work? or
+Total deductions - Total sum of deductions